HomoCodens/catherd/README.md

 *a lot as you can see*

 ## NOW
-* Option to specify "not yet castrated but going to be"
-* Make "Freilauf" and "Sozialkontakt" dropdowns ["na", "Ja", "Nein"]
 * Replace most of CatCell with listener to treeviews selectionmodel
  * Then add menu items to context AND "Edit" menu
 * Make it preety